jedisct1/witx-codegen/README.md

 From this, code generators can generate code that accesses data and calls functions from different languages using the same layout and calling conventions.

 WITX is the description language used by [WASI](https://wasi.dev).
-This tool uses the next (as on April 5th, 2021) revision of the format, as implemented in version 0.10 of the Rust `witx` crate.
+This tool uses the next (as on April 5th, 2021) revision of the format, as implemented in the forthcoming version 0.10 of the Rust `witx` crate.

-WITX-CodeGen is written in Rust, but was designed to generate code for multiple languages that is simple to use.
+`witx-codegen` is written in Rust, but was designed to generate code for multiple languages that is simple to use.
 It can also produce multiple documentation formats.

+Other input formats may also be eventually supported.

-It supersedes `as-witx`, `zig-witx`, `witx-docgen`, `witx-overview-docgen` and `witx-generate-raw`.
+`witx-codegen` supersedes `as-witx`, `zig-witx`, `witx-docgen`, `witx-overview-docgen` and `witx-generate-raw`.

 ## Installation